BlockForge Wiki

 Rendering

-Three.js WebGPU renderer with TSL (Three.js Shader Language).
-Uses MRT (Multiple Render Targets) to render scene color, normals, and emissive separately for post-processing.
+Three.js r185 WebGPU renderer with TSL (Three.js Shader Language).
+Uses MRT (Multiple Render Targets) to render scene color, normals, and emissive separately for post-processing, and Forward+ clustered lighting so torch-dense builds stay performant.
+The renderer + a full kit of post-processing nodes load as recursive onchain inscriptions.

 Chunk mesh uses 4 buckets: opaque, alpha (cutout), emissive, and water.
 Face culling skips faces touching identical or solid neighbors.
 Emissive bucket has depth-write enabled so depth tests work correctly.